-Therapists often like to use the onion metaphor for depicting feelings as layers that need to be peeled back to expose the truth…or in California we opt for the artichoke as we eventually expose the heart!
-If you are struggling with an addiction to sex or pornography, perhaps you too are looking for the root causes.
+Therapists often like to use the onion metaphor for depicting feelings as layers that need to be peeled back to expose the truth…or in California, we opt for the artichoke as we eventually expose the heart!
+If you are in need of sex addiction help, perhaps you too are looking for the root causes.
 “What gets me to act out?”
 “What are my triggers?”

 In an earlier blog on considering an addiction cycle to a formula, I gave examples of feelings, thoughts, and actions that often precede the act of acting out sexually.
 To simplify, the core feeling at the root of most of these behaviors is fear.
 Fear.
 Something is scaring us.

 Fear, in its simplest form, is a base emotion.
 Think of it as sort of like salt and pepper in a meal, a base ingredient.
 Fear is a “rational” and necessary tool as well.
 We should afraid of certain things — such as fear of fire, crossing a busy street, or anything else that can put us in physical danger.
 But what about “irrational” fear?
 When does fear manifest itself as something else?
 Anxiety, stress, anger, and procrastinating to name a few.

 Fear As Anger

 To quote Yoda from Star Wars, “Fear leads to anger, anger leads to hate, hate leads to suffering.”
 Men are usually quite adept at accessing and identifying their anger but often fail to consider that it is coming from a place of fear.
 Think of ways of how anger is linked to your need for sex addiction help.
 When you’re angry with your spouse, or your kids, or your boss?
 Or perhaps you’re angry at a situation and not someone specific…what do you do with that angry energy?